Memory Pegs

 Seven – Heaven.

 You’ve died and gone to heaven.
-Waiting for you as you climb the stairs to the pearly white gates is Saint Peter.
-But instead of holding a harp, Saint Peter is holding onto . . . (the object)
+Saint Peter is waiting for you as you climb the stairs to the pearly white gates.
+Instead of holding a harp, Saint Peter is holding onto . . . (the object)

 Close your eyes and visualize this now